Edit: This article was written in 2018, but it hasn't required much of an update in 2020.

-Climate change, trade wars, traditional wars, Nazis, inequality, black holes, Trump ... it’s not hard to think that today’s headlines have been borrowed from the Book of Revelations.
+Climate change, wars, Nazis, inequality, black holes, Trump ... it’s not hard to think that today’s headlines have been borrowed from the Book of Revelations.
 Though the book was written back around 81 AD, the fire and fury still burns today, and it’s not just Christians getting down with the end times.
 Buddhists have the Sermon of the Seven Suns, the Norse have Ragnarok, the Mayans have that inaccurate calendar and we have Black Mirror.
-Seriously, ever since Danish sci-fi drama The End of the World in 1916, TV and cinema has been one of the best ways to exorcise our fears and anxieties, releasing them in sweet, Roland Emmerich-inspired destructive catharsis.
+Seriously, ever since the 1916 Danish sci-fi drama The End of the World , TV and cinema has been one of the best ways to exorcise our fears and anxieties, releasing them in sweet, Roland Emmerich-inspired destructive catharsis.

-But is dystopia really relaxing?
-Probably not, but we’re going to delve deep into screen dystopias in an upcoming ACMI Conversation so to get you ready for the end, here are some of the best to stream before the whole shithouse goes up in flames.
+But would a dystopia really be relaxing?
+Probably not, but here are some of the best TV shows to stream before it all goes up in flames.

 The Handmaid’s Tale

-Once you get over the fact that half the cast of this teen drama first appeared in Australian and American soaps, and that it’s a genre teen drama, you’ll realise The 100 is one of the most morally complex pieces of storytelling on TV.
+Once you get over the fact that it’s a genre teen drama and half the cast first appeared in Australian and American soaps, you’ll realise The 100 is one of the most morally complex pieces of storytelling on TV.

-In the future the world is an uninhabitable, nuclear wasteland and humanity circles it above in space stations.
-But the space stations are running out of air, so to free up the precious oxygen, the teen jailbirds of the society are jettisoned to earth to fend for themselves – by their parents.
+In the future the world is an uninhabitable, nuclear wasteland and humanity circles above in space stations.
+But the space stations are running out of air, so to free up the precious oxygen, the teen jailbirds of the society are jettisoned to Earth to fend for themselves – by their parents.
 And shit gets real on the ground too, where the kids encounter barbaric survivors, betrayal in their own ranks, dwindling resources and radioactive rain.
-Don’t let the sci-fi setting put you off, the moral choices the kids make to survive are some of the most gut-wrenching decisions you’ll see on screen.
+The moral choices the kids make to survive are some of the most gut-wrenching you’ll see on screen.

-The performances are stellar, particularly the aforementioned Coon, Justin Theroux and Ann Dowd (pre-Aunt Lydia) as the nefarious cult leader that you just can’t keep down.
-Adapted from Tom Perotta’s book of the same name with Lost co-creator Damon Lindelof, The Leftovers was largely and unfairly overlooked during its three seasons, but it’s since received the acclaim it deserves, with Rolling Stone calling it ‘one of TV’s greatest 21st century dramas’, and the limited duration makes it perfect to go back and binge now.
+The performances are stellar, particularly the aforementioned Carrie Coon and Justin Theroux, as well as Ann Dowd (pre-Aunt Lydia) as the nefarious cult leader that you just can’t keep down.
+Adapted from Tom Perotta’s book of the same name, with Lost co-creator Damon Lindelof, The Leftovers was largely and unfairly overlooked during its three seasons, but it’s since received the acclaim it deserves, with Rolling Stone calling it "one of TV’s greatest 21st century dramas", and the limited duration makes it perfect to go back and binge now.

 Gun nuts, conspiracy theorists and the paranoid brainwash their families into obsessive freeze-drying, stockpiling, dehydrating, canning, patrolling and shooting.
 It seems bananas, but then so did Galileo so who are we to judge?
 If you want to learn how unprepared you are for doomsday or just observe extreme American paranoia, this is the show for you.

-As Nayuka Gorrie writes, for Aboriginal people, dystopian TV can feel a lot like real life and this theme comes to life in the ABC/Sundance mini-series Cleverman.
+As Nayuka Gorrie writes, for Aboriginal people, dystopian TV can feel a lot like real life and this is echoed by the ABC/Sundance mini-series Cleverman.

 Combining Kamilaroi and Bundjalung mythology with a superhero story, the series focuses on a group of people, all played by Aboriginal actors, known as "Hairies".
 Despite trying to assimilate into the society that fears them, the Hairies are pushed into a Gaza-strip style ghetto known as The Zone, where they’re routinely harassed by the Containment Force and corporate fascists.

-The violence against the Hairies is difficult to watch, particularly when you consider that little has changed for Aboriginal people since 1788, and that the apocalypse narrative and continual erosion of rights is a continuing reality for First Nations people.
+The violence against the Hairies is difficult to watch, particularly when you consider that little has changed for Aboriginal people since 1788, and that the apocalypse narrative and continual erosion of rights is an ongoing reality for First Nations people.